Skip to main content

 Type: list of conditions

 A list of conditions used to match query parameters in the request URL.
+All conditions must match in order for this to work.

 Example: